matteocoletta/xamarin_sdk/doc/android/android.md

 In this case, this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
 After this time is expired or if you call `Adjust.SendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.

 **The maximum delay start time of the adjust SDK is 10 seconds**.

+## Additional Features

+Once you have integrated the Adjust SDK into your project, you can take advantage of the following features.

 ### <a id="attribution-callback"></a>Attribution callback